mumuki/gs-board/README.md

 ## Gem wrapper

-This module can also be deployed a ruby gem. `gobstones-board` works with Ruby >= 2.3.1
+This module can also be deployed a ruby gem. `mumuki-gobstones-board` works with Ruby >= 2.3.1

 ```bash
 cd gem